RetroWays

 Still though, while Van Halen was considered a band with a sort of hedonistic, the state of this hotel room might be fairly mild in comparison to some other rockstars.

-A Man Posing With His Bus
+A Man Posing With His Van

 The excitement around Vans and mini-Vans has come and gone several times throughout the decades, and throughout the '80s they were all the rage.